The Safest and Most Dangerous Places in Gaither, AR: Crime Maps and Statistics

 Is Gaither, AR Safe?

-The D+ grade indicates that the rate of crime is higher than that of the average US city.
-Gaither ranks in the 27th percentile for safety, meaning it is safer than 27% of cities but less safe than 73%.
-This analysis applies only to Gaither's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Gaither's combined rate is higher than the norm.
+Gaither sits in the 27th percentile, ahead of 27% of cities and behind 73%.
+The grade covers only Gaither's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Gaither is 33.39 per 1,000 residents in the typical year.
-Gaither Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Gaither varies by neighborhood - ranging from 1 in 26 in the northwest neighborhoods to 1 in 38 in the south.
+The overall crime rate in Gaither is 33.39 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 26 in the northwest neighborhoods to 1 in 38 in the south.

 The Cost of Crime™ in Gaither, AR

-The total projected cost of crime in Gaither for 2025 is $472,574.
-This translates to approximately $518 per resident and $1,251 per household.
-On average, crime-related costs account for 1.6% of the median household income in Gaither.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Gaither for 2025 is $472,574, about $518 per resident and $1,251 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.5%